optimagic-dev/optimagic/docs/source/videos.md

 also [Janoś Gabler](https://github.com/janosg).
 You can find all screencasts of the course on the
 [course webite](https://effective-programming-practices.vercel.app/landing-page.html).
-Here, we show the screencasts about numerical optimization and estimagic.
+Here, we show the screencasts about numerical optimization and optimagic.

 ### Introduction to numerical optimization